AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 	Remove yourself as a Community Member.

-	**Note:** Community Owners cannot remove themselves from a community.

 - <xref:community-add-clients>

 	Allow an application to programatically access shared community data and resources using REST API.